johnvt/KtanePizza/README.md

 A regular module for Keep Talking and Nobody Explodes.
+Available soon on the Steam Workshop.